Galileo88/StockVisualEnhancements/README.txt

 CC BY-NC-ND

 Installation Instructions:
-1. Download the latest release of SVE (HR, MR, or LR version) from Spacedock
+1. Download the latest release of SVE (HR, MR, or LR version) from Github
 2. Extract StockVisualEnhancements folder into your Gamedata

 **DO NOT INSTALL EVE SEPERATELY, EVERYTHING IS BUNDLED IN THIS DOWNLOAD**